 Estates With More Than a Few Beneficiaries

-Estates That Have to File an Estate Tax Return
+Estates That Have to File Estate Tax Returns

-Thanks to the Internal Revenue Service, estates that are required to file a federal estate tax return, known as IRS Form 706, will undoubtedly take longer to administer than estates that do not have to file such a return.
-Why?
-Because on average the IRS does not even begin to process an estate's Form 706 until at least three to four months after the return has been filed.
+Estates that are required to file IRS Form 706, the federal estate tax return, will undoubtedly take longer to administer than estates that don't have to file such a return.
+On average, the IRS won't even begin to process an estate's Form 706 until three to four months have passed since the return was filed.

 Estates With Unusual Assets

-An asset that is highly illiquid may cause the estate to remain open until the asset can be sold.
-Otherwise, one or more creditors or beneficiaries of the estate may be forced to take over ownership of an undesirable asset.
+An asset that is highly illiquid can cause the estate to remain open until the asset can be sold.
+Otherwise, one or more creditors or beneficiaries of the estate might be forced to take over ownership of that undesirable asset.

-Nothing can drag out the probate process like a good old-fashioned family feud.
-When beneficiaries do not get along or will not speak to each other, the personal representative will be forced to go to court to get permission from the probate judge to perform every little task when beneficiaries don't get along.
+Nothing can drag out the process like a good old-fashioned family feud.
+The personal representative can be forced to go to court to get permission from the probate judge to perform every little task when beneficiaries don't get along.